 Traffic congestion is widely viewed as a growing problem in many urban areas because the overall volume of vehicular traffic in many areas (based on VMT) continues to grow faster than the overall capacity of the transportation system.
 Capacity is not merely defined by roadway expansion, but also by things such as carpool efforts, transit usage increases, flexible work hours, incident clearance practices, work zone management and many other factors.
-Like many other state DOTs, MoDOT puts forth great effort in incident clearance practices, work zone management and other factors that impact mobility.

-As a state and individual regions, a comprehensive look at all available means to reduce the cost of congestion is necessary.
+As a state and region, a comprehensive look at all available means to reduce the cost of congestion is necessary.